 However, if you’re interested in further developing your character, it’s important to understand which traits are markers of good character—and which traits are related to one another.

-In general, most people agree that values like honesty, integrity, loyalty, and dependability are good character traits to have.
+In general, most people agree that values like honesty, integrity, loyalty, and dependability are positive character traits to have.
 But of course, there are many other factors that are commonly found alongside these traits such as diligence, loyalty, responsibility, truthfulness, and more.

-When you set a goal to have a certain character trait, you can more easily develop it by becoming more conscious of your actions—and by working to integrate appropriate behaviors into your daily life.
+When you set a goal to have a certain trait, you can more easily develop it by becoming more conscious of your actions—and by working to integrate appropriate behaviors into your daily life.

 What is Good Character Writing Prompts